-The 2020 NAFEMS UK Conference will examine this change, covering topics ranging from traditional FEA and CFD, to new and emerging areas including artificial intelligence, machine learning and EDA.
+The 2020 NAFEMS UK Conference examined this change, covering topics ranging from traditional FEA and CFD, to new and emerging areas including artificial intelligence, machine learning and EDA.

-The simulation community will come together between the 9th and 10th of November 2020.
-Be a part of it!
+The simulation community came together between the 9th and 10th of November 2020.

 This workshop is intended to assist all those involved in the design of sheet metal components to identify the key material properties and potential failure modes during manufacture.
 The session will demonstrate how CAE methods can be used to simulate the manufacturing method in order to identify any potential problems with the process and establish if part design changes are required.

 Workshop Topics – Part 2:

 Modern engineering uses material design to obtain advantageous properties for challenging applications.
 This material design is underpinned by advanced simulation methods that use knowledge of the microstructure of the materials to predict the bulk-scale material response.
 This session will focus on one such technique, crystal plasticity finite element analysis, and will serve as an introduction to what it does and how it can be used.

 High-Fidelity CFD for the Automotive and Motorsport Sectors in the Cloud

 Dr Neil Ashton, Amazon Web Services

 Recent Developments in Modelling Techniques to Study Surface Interactions in Tribology